San Francisco Family Attractions

 Baker Beach

-DESCRIPTION: San Francisco’s warmest beach has large waves, undertow and rip currents that make the beach unsafe for swimming.
-But it provides million dollar views of the Golden Gate Bridge and Marin Headlands, tide pools, barbeque grills and picnic tables.
-Steep bluffs on the northern-most end conceal a portion of the beach, making it a favorite of nude sun-bathers when the weather is over 80+ degrees.
+DESCRIPTION: San Francisco’s warmest beach has large waves, undertow, and rip currents that make the beach unsafe for swimming.
+But it provides million-dollar views of the Golden Gate Bridge and Marin Headlands, tide pools, barbeque grills, and picnic tables.
+Steep bluffs on the northernmost end conceal a portion of the beach, making it a favorite of nude sun-bathers when the weather is over 80+ degrees.

 PHONE: 415-331-1540